-- Only database space limits the number of accounts and groups that can be created. - A user cannot belong to more than one user group. - Only one session per user account can be open at the same time on a client station. - A scope of command profile allows user-group access to one or more NFM-P functional areas. - A span of control profile allows user-group access to one or more NFM-P managed objects. - A user group is associated with only one scope of command profile that can contain multiple scope of command roles. - A user group is associated with only one span of control profile that can contain multiple spans. - The assigned user privileges determine the following for a GUI user: - the available NFM-P menu options - the parameters on object property forms that are configurable - By default, a user group is assigned access to all NFM-P objects. - A user acquires span of control access rights from the associated user group. - When you modify a user group, and a user in the group has an open client session, client actions may fail for the user.
+- Only database space limits the number of accounts and groups that can be created. - A user cannot belong to more than one user group. - Only one session per user account can be open at the same time on a client station. - A scope of command profile allows user-group access to one or more NFM-P functional areas. - A span of control profile allows user-group access to one or more NFM-P managed objects. - A user group is associated with only one scope of command profile that can contain multiple scope of command roles. - A user group is associated with only one span of control profile that can contain multiple spans. - By default, a user group is assigned access to all NFM-P objects. - · A user acquires span of control access rights from the associated user group. - When you modify a user group, and a user in the group has an open client session, client actions may fail for the user.
 To put the new user group permissions into effect, the user must close the current client session and open a new session. - You can modify but not delete a span of control profile that is assigned to a group.